How to create a free shipping bar that boosts sales

 How to create a free shipping bar in Getsitecontrol

 The templates we’ll be using as examples are designed in Getsitecontrol.
-Before getting started, we recommend adding it to your website.
+Before getting started, we recommend adding it to your store.
 Find Getsitecontrol in the Shopify App store and hit Install.
 The app will do all the heavy lifting, so you won’t have to deal with the code – just follow the instructions in your dashboard.

 Step 1.
-Select free shipping bar template
+Select a free shipping bar template

 Open the quick-start template gallery to select a free shipping bar to your taste.